Hyperling/HealthProtocol/ebook.md

 I also healed my senses.
 My eyesight got better and my hearing and smelling got drastically better, to the point that people used to joke about me hearing a paper clip drop across a cube farm.
 The joke came from me guessing what song someone 2 desks away was listening to in his soundproof headphones without his neighbors even knowing he had music on.

-## Invincibility Not Guarenteed
+### Some Things Don't Change

-I can still get injured but inflammation is nowhere like before.
+I can still get injured, luckily inflammation is nowhere like before.
 I get little to no redness or swelling.
 Injuries heal quickly.
 Mosquito bites don't even swell and barely itch if I am completely avoiding restaurant type food (oils, salt).

-I can be poisoned from consuming irritants too but they are easy to cleanse out based on the Water, Exercise, and Environment pillars.
+I can also be poisoned from consuming toxins and irritants, but they are easy to cleanse out based on the Water, Exercise, and Environment pillars.
 Even when I've had things like unripe barrel cactus fruit I was able to clear it out within a day then be back to normal.

 It's not just me though, I've helped other people get better.
 Some have stuck to it well enough to get off of all their medications.
 A friend who's had liver issues since childhood and been through many treatments even got to reduce his medications after taking the dietary advice.

-## Medications and Illnesses
+### Medications and Illnesses

 And just to be clear, I am not a pharmaceutical doctor and cannot help with your prescriptions.
 My advice would be to let your doctor know you are trying lifestyle changes and would like to be tested in a few weeks to see whether you can reduce your dosage.
 I cannot be involved in this process.
 If your doctor does not listen or is not receptive to healing via lifestyle, seek a second opinion.